- List of hardware and pinouts

 |NodeMCU D5||DHT-11 Data (S)|

-Use following commands to clone official github repository for NodeMCU firmware.
+Use the following commands to clone the official GitHub repository for NodeMCU firmware.

 There is ability to customize firmware by changing two files: